jwalton/rust-book-abridged/docs/ch19/ch19-01-unsafe.md

 let r = address as *const i32;
 ```

-Note that we're actually allowed to create pointers outside of unsafe code.
+We're allowed to create pointers outside of unsafe code.
 Creating a pointer never hurt anyone, it's dereferencing a pointer that gets us into trouble, so the dereference is only allowed to happen inside an `unsafe` block.

 Why would you want to use a raw pointer instead of a reference?
 One case is for calling into C code.
 Another is when you want to build a "safe" abstraction that the borrow checker won't understand, like our "two mutable slices" example above.
 We'll see examples of both of these.